Questions About Rehab: Things To Consider

 Rehab timeframes will vary based on several factors like age, the severity of the addiction, and the individual patient program.
 Typically, rehab can last for 30 or 60 days.
 These programs include a 7 to 10-day detox program, scheduled treatment programs, counseling, and support groups.
 If the patient is in need of more intensive treatment, there are 90-day and longer rehab treatment programs available.

 Can I Keep My Job And Still Get Treatment?

 It is normal to fear job loss when struggling with substance abuse.
 Different employers will have different protocols.
 Some will allow patients to get treatment while working.
 In this case, the patient can opt for outpatient rehab, which allows them flexibility with balancing work and rehab.

 Another option is taking time off which is covered under certain acts.
 For example, the Family and Medical Leave Act allows employees to leave work if they have a serious medical condition and are unable to work because of it.
 This can include mental health and substance abuse related conditions.
 Those who qualify must have worked for their employer for 12 months or more and have worked at least 1,250 hours over that time period, according to the U.S. Department of Labor.

 Attending rehab can seem like an intimidating task.
 Admittance of a substance abuse problem can be difficult for some, and the many rehab options can overwhelm others.
 Additionally, factors like costs, the idea of being away from family, and concerns about employment can cause some to be overwhelmed by the thought of rehab.

-Fortunately, there are several supporting factors that can help someone decide if attending rehab is the best option for them.
-Those considering recovery can benefit from asking the right questions and conducting research for answers.
-Each facility is different, so the individual should contact a qualified treatment provider to get answers to their questions about rehab.
+Fortunately, there are several supporting factors that can help someone decide if attending rehab is the option for them.
+Those considering recovery can benefit from asking questions and conducting research for answers.
+Contact a treatment provider today to get answers to questions about rehab.